chazcornwall/math4610/software_manual/solveSPP.md

     g++ linsolver.cpp -o linsolver.exe

-**Description/Purpose:** This routine will solve a system of linear equations where the system matrix is not a lower triangular matrix.
+**Description/Purpose:** This routine will solve a system of linear equations using scaled partial pivoting when performing Gaussain Elimination.
+This pivoting strategy reduces the possibility of the matrix becoming singular from error accumulation.
 The system matrix must also be M x M (square).

 **Input:** A M x 1 matrix where M is the number of rows in A.